pdinklag/random-permutation/README.md

 }
 ```

+You can also use the `at` iterator to start or stop at a certain point.

 ## Command Line Tool

-You can also use the provided command-line tool powered by the command line parser from [tlx](https://tlx.github.io/).
+If you need a permutation in a file, you can use the provided command-line tool powered by the [tlx](https://tlx.github.io/) command line parser.

 Build it as follows: